frabjouspolygon/Manual-Screen-Editor/docs/controls.md

 The controls for the paints behave as follows:
 - Depth: Accepts integer depths between 1 (nearest) and 30 (farthest)
 - Effect color: Cycles between `Effect Color Off` (erase), 'Effect Color A` , 'Effect Color B` and 'Effect Color Batfly Hive` (white color exclusive to swarm rooms)
+(Dark varients of each setting exist however they have no visual difference from their lighter versions in-game.
 - Color Index: Two buttons.
 One for selecting and managing index colors in a pop-up window and another, labled `E`, for ereaseing index colors.
 - Level color: Cycles between `Dark`, `Light` and `Neutral` (These corespond to the red, blue and green false colors used in level editor tiles/props).
 - Light: Cycles between `Shadow` and `Sunlight` (analog to "Light" tab found in most level editors).